 - A reader must complete a minimum of five days in District / Supreme Court trials.
-The following matters are excluded: Undefended matters in the Local / Children's Court; Mentions and call overs; and
+The following matters are excluded: Undefended matters in the Local / Children's Court;; Mentions and call overs; and

 - A maximum of three days in any of the following:

-- Committal proceedings
+- o Committal proceedings

-- Court of Criminal Appeal
+- o Court of Criminal Appeal

 - District Court all grounds appeal

-- District Court conviction and severity appeals
+- o District Court conviction and severity appeals

 - o Sentencing

 - o Defended matters in the Local and Children's Court

 - Contested matters in any other court

 - Special leave applications

 - Preparation of matters which proceed to hearing (which you attend).